 Libraries Library provision in Cambridge is outstanding.
-Your College will probably provide a core of physics books to supplement those you buy.
-Usually the College Librarian will welcome suggestions for additional purchases if you find omissions of important books from the College Library.
+Your University card is your library card across libraries, although you will usually need to register at each library before borrowing.
+Your College will provide core undergraduate physics books to supplement those you buy.
+Usually the College Librarian will welcome suggestions for additional purchases if you find omissions from the Library.
+Please note that you may only borrow from your own College Library.